papit-fr/fsma/README.md

 The frequency of the premature exit, i.e., intermediary remainder equal to 0 of the algorithm does not change why the base.
-But it changes with the exponent the modulus.
+But it changes with the modulus.
 The following graph shows the frequency of premature exit of the algorithm function of the base.

 ![Frequency of premature exit function of the base](greater-base-chart.png)

-But the frequency of premature exit tend to zero with modulo getting greater.
+But the frequency of premature exit tend to zero with the modulo getting greater.

 ![Frequency of premature exit function of the modulo](greater-modulo-chart.png)